karlch/vimiv/_pages/docs/install.md

 * python3
 * python-gobject
-* Gtk3
-* python-pillow
+* gtk3
 * python-setuptools for installation
+* on debian-based systems: python-dev for installation
-* optional: jhead for better autorotation with exif data
+* optional: libgexiv2 for exif support